hihai/vodlocker-stream/README.md

 # vodlocker-stream
 Parses the movie/tv title you have entered and streams it through vlc player afterwards

+Important for Windows Users:

+You have to set up the Environment Path to your VLC, like you might did with Python.

 ## Requirements
 Requests - pip install requests